Protracted Rope Bondage

 May 2009

 The use of rope bondage can have issues associated with both mid and long-term uses.
-The issues stem from several factors, each in and of themselves contributes to the effects.
+The problems stem from several factors, each of which contributes to the effects.

 Types of Ropes